Keyboard shortcuts

 A protocol is a user-defined series of steps requried to obtain a project from the internet.
 This section provides steps for ways to create and configure a protocol.

-Note: The default method for obtaining a project from the internet is using Rust's curl library under the assumption that the project's URL is a .zip file.
+Note: The default method for obtaining a project from the internet is using Rust’s curl library under the assumption that the project’s source URL is a .zip file.
 If you prefer a different method to access projects from the internet, then you must create a protocol.

 Assumptions